-And when it comes to hotel concepts, the same questions always arise: What is a concept?
-When should it be developed?
-And who is responsible for it?
-These questions may seem obvious to some, but the answers can be truly surprising — especially when reflecting on the experience of developing more than 140 hotel investment concepts over the past 10 years.
+And yet, the same questions come up every single time.
+What exactly is a concept?
+When should you develop it?
+And who owns it?
+They sound straightforward, but the answers tend to surprise people, especially when you look at the lessons drawn from developing more than 140 hotel investment concepts over the past decade.

 Key Takeaways